aalhendi/JSFoundations/README.md

     5 * 7 = 35
     ```

+## Setup

+In your terminal, make sure you're inside the task directory and run `yarn install`.

 ## Steps:

-1. In your terminal, make sure you're inside the task directory and run `yarn install`.
 2. In `calculator.js`, ask the user for two numbers and operation using the `prompt` method we provided.
 3. Validate user input.
    - If the user's inputs were not numbers, print to the user that the numbers were invalid.
 For example if the user enters letters instead of numbers.
    - Hint: Prompt will give you the value as a string, hmmm what should we do?
    - If the operation the user entered was not any of the options (`+`, `-`, `*`, or `/`), print to the user that the operation is not valid.
 4. If the user entered valid numbers and a valid operation, perform the calculation and print it to the user.
-5. Add and commit `calculator.py`, then push to Github.

 # Submission